The County Board appoints the County Assessor, usually for a term of four years.

 there are over 20 different classification categories in the State of Minnesota.

-If you feel your property has been unfairly appraised, you have the right to appeal
+If you feel your value or classification is incorrect, you have the right to appeal

 to the Local Board of Review or Board of Equalization.
 The Assessor is responsible

-for notifying you of your appraisal amount and times and dates for the appeal process.
+for notifying you of your value, classification and dates and times for the appeal process.